EC-429/ConnectionCheck/README.txt

 # The Connection Check tools have been created to aid information gathering for System Administrators, Pen Testers, or the like.

-# Installation: Download or copy/paste to a '.ps1' file and run from the command line.
+# Installation: Download and execute

 # Thanks.